 Your Cat's Age

 Premiums increase as your Bengal ages.
-Insuring a kitten or young adult is typically the most affordable.
-HCM can develop at any age, so early enrolment is particularly valuable for this breed.
+Insuring a kitten or young adult is typically most affordable.
+Starting cover early avoids pre-existing condition exclusions for hereditary issues like HCM and PRA-b.

 ⚕️